 In case you have been asking the burning question: “What about Bob?”
 Here’s the answer:

-The next year, when someone showed Mosaic to me, (the first graphical web browser), I was really floored and began to see the future unfolding before me.
+The next year, when someone showed Mosaic to me, (the first “popular: graphical web browser), I was really floored and began to see the future unfolding before me.

-I own a company called Morse Media where we produce and host web sites.
+I now own a company called Morse Media where we produce and host web sites.

 We also manage HumGuide, a community portal.
 HumGuide is not a business, as some believe.
 We barely make enough money off the Google ads and Enhanced Listings to pay for the hosting and maintenance time.
 But I have always felt HumGuide to be a valuable community resource.
 It gets thousands of visitors each week.
 People visit from all over the world to learn about our region.
 I didn’t create HumGuide.
 Andrew Jones did back in 1996.
 But I talked the company I worked for back then in to buying the site and then hire Andrew to manage it.
 He was getting tired of the volunteer hours it took to keep it running.
 After Andrew left the company we made some design and backend changes and expanded its services.
 In 2001 when my division got the axe as the corporation that owned HumGuide downsized, I talked them in to giving it to me so it wouldn’t disappear.
 We’ve recently redesigned it and made some technical improvements, moving it to the Drupal platform.

 The last few years I’ve become interested in the skeptic movement and critical thinking.
 A few years ago I made my first trip to a skeptical conference in Las Vegas and have been inspired to become more than just a bystander and fan, but find ways to become more actively involved in the skeptical movement.